 Solution: For starters, protect your sleep.
 Go to bed before 11:30 p.m. and do your best to get at least 7 hours of sleep.
 Indulge in a morning walk, using the mindfulness you are cultivating while eating to your walking experience, noticing the sights and sounds around you and the feel of air and sun on your skin.
 Develop a support network and start tackling your inner anxieties and stressors through self-development books or courses, physical activity or a combination of what suits you best.

-As common and annoying as it is, bloating doesn’t have to be so.
-It is often an indicator that something is not quite right in paradise, and with some detective work and tweaking, we can determine for ourselves what is best for our body, and that is a very sweet place indeed.
+As common and annoying as it is, you don’t have to just deal with being bloated.
+It is often an indicator that something is not quite right, and with some detective work and tweaking, we can determine for ourselves what is best for our body, and that is a very sweet place indeed.